takigama/takiuino/README.md

 out well.

-Third was that I wanted a board with more useful pinout info, not many of the smaller boards have any markings to tell you which channel is a pwm line, etc. The code (will) also allow you to call pins via the names on either side of the board (hence whey they're both there).
+Third was that I wanted a board with more useful pinout info, not many of the smaller boards have any markings to tell you which channel is a pwm line, etc. The code also allow you to call pins via the names on either side of the board (hence whey they're both there).

 Lastly, I needed something small (round the pro mini/micro size) with two serial ports, the ability to run